rte-france/Grid2Op/docs/plot.rst

 Offline, after the scenarios were played
 ++++++++++++++++++++++++++++++++++++++++
-In Grid2Op, you can execute a :ref:`runner-module` to perform the "gym loops" and store the results in a standardized manner.
+In Grid2Op, you can execute a :ref:`runner-module` to perform the "gymnasium loops" and store the results in a standardized manner.
 Once stored, the results can be loaded back and "replayed" using the appropriate class.
 Here is how you can do this: